vosaul/status.im/docs/status_web_api.md

 title: Status JavaScript API
 ---

+On top of regular `web3` access, Status offers a set of API available to DApps developers.
+This API follows the [EIP1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md) standard that will soon be used for web3 injection.

 If Dapp was opened in Status web browser, Dapp's developers can request access to Status specific data using the Status JavaScript API

 Dapps should request a Status JavaScript API by sending a message using the `window.postMessage` API.
 This message must be sent with a payload object containing a type property with a value of `'STATUS_API_REQUEST'` and `permissions` property corresponding to requested permissions, such as `“CONTACT_CODE”`.